limneos/SpringBoard-and-Dock-Plugins-API/README.md

 B) A compiled library that implements a class named MyCoolDockPluginObject as defined in the Info.plist 's NSPrincipalClass property.
 --

-The class MyCoolDockPluginObject should conform to protocol PluginClientProtocol and therefore it /must/ respond to selector -(id)view .
+The class MyCoolDockPluginObject should conform to protocol BBWeeAppController and  PluginClientProtocol and therefore it /must/ respond to selector -(id)view .

 This is the only essential requirement for your plugin to work.

-	@interface MyCoolDockPluginObject : NSObject <PluginClientProtocol>
+	@interface MyCoolDockPluginObject : NSObject <BBWeeAppController , PluginClientProtocol>
 	@property (nonatomic,retain) UIView *myView;
 	@end